Madhupur–Giridih–Koderma line: Further extension

+There are plans from the Railway ministry to connect Parasnath with New Giridih via Madhuban, for the convenience of the Jain pilgrims visiting Shikharji. construction of which was sanctioned and the project included in the Union Budget 2018-19 at a cost of ₹902.86 Crores on a 50:50 cost sharing basis between the Government of Jharkhand and Indian Railways.
+The foundation stone for construction was laid in 2019.
+The 49-km long railway line will have two crossing stations and a couple of halts.
+During the financial year 2022-23, Indian Railways had allotted ₹50 Crores for the above project for early starting of the project.
+In a land acquisition application submitted to DLAO/Giridih by DyCE/Con/HZME office, ₹78.27 Crores were demanded for Raiyati land of 26 villages and payment for land acquisition is yet awaited for deposition of fund from Government of Jharkhand.

 There are other proposals as well to connect New Giridih with Dhanbad via Tundi and Govindpur, and with Jhajha via Bengabad, Chakai and Sono.
 The first phase of the Jhajha–New Giridih rail line involves 20-km long Jhajha–Batia section, the foundation for which was laid in 2019 and which will be constructed at a cost of Rs 496 crore.

 A final location survey for 7.54 km-long Madhupur bypass line was sanctioned in February 2020 after construction of which trains from Jasidih can run up to Giridih and Koderma without loco reversal at Madhupur.
 A delay of more than 30 minutes for an engine change at Madhupur will thus be avoided.
 The estimated cost of the linking project is Rs 281 crore.

 Description

 Following is the list of stations that are on Madhupur–Koderma route via New Giridih.

 Trains

 Single passenger train run five times a day between Madhupur Junction–Giridih.
 The train service on Madhupur–Giridih rail route started in 1871.
 The passenger trains are run by Eastern Railway zone.
 The trains run five times daily except Thursdays and four times on Thursday.
 Following are the trains arriving and departing from Giridih.

 After the construction of Koderma–Maheshmunda section in 2019, new passenger trains were started on this route which are run by East Central Railway.
 Following are the trains running on this route via New Giridih.

+A new express train connecting New Giridih to Ranchi was announced by Koderma MP Annapurna Devi on 6 April 2023 and Indian Railways released an official notification for the same on 23 August 2023.
+The inaugural run of New Giridih–Ranchi Intercity Express was flagged off by Koderma MP Annapurna Devi on 12 September 2023 and regular service commenced from 13 September 2023.
+As of now it is the only long distance express train running on this rail line, connecting the city of Giridih with the state capital Ranchi, and also the only train running with a Vistadome coach in the state of Jharkhand.